What is HR Analytics?

 Big data has been gaining increasing importance lately in the world of business, with the capability of providing truly groundbreaking benefits as long as an organization knows how it intends to use that data to generate insights.
-In the case of a human resources department, using big data alongside hr and workforce analytics can offer the company advice into the kind of employees that thrive at the business and what the company should be looking at when hiring in the future.
+In the case of a human resources department, using big data alongside hr and people analytics can offer the company advice into the kind of employees that thrive at the business and what the company should be looking at when hiring in the future.
 We explored the impact of workforce and benefits of hr analytics and big data on the HR department's ability to hire the right people.

 1. Evidence-based recruiting decisions

 Modern HR organizations benefit greatly from these benefits of hr analytics through the elimination of potential misfits at an early stage.
-Employing recruitment analytics can improve the efficiency of the recruitment process, reduce time and effort to identify candidate quality and ultimately lead to significant cost savings for the business.
+Employing recruitment analytics can improve the efficiency of the r, reduce time and effort to identify candidate quality and ultimately lead to significant cost savings for the business.

 2. Workforce intelligence for proactive strategy

-Advances in hr and workforce analytics offer a powerful way to gain critical workforce insights for informed strategy formulation along with measured operational outcomes and ROI.
+Advances in hr analytics offer a powerful way to gain critical workforce insights for informed strategy formulation along with measured operational outcomes and ROI.
 This makes a unique blend of being proactive about the future talent needs of the organization along with a retrospective insight to determine continuous strategic and operational shifts needed for the best talent outcome.

 3. Growth and forecasting

 Without the ability to know where you came from, how will you know where you want to go and how to get there?
 Using benefits of hr analytics will provide a resource and a tool to help formulate that plan and path.
 It will keep you from making the same mistakes again, it will keep you and the organization honest and accountable, and it will help you make educated decisions.

 4. Driving business strategy